-The designer only needs to improve by adding parts to it and make it look & function better than the original.
-The disadvantage to modification is its tendency to look very similar to other MOCs created by other designers; therefore, compared to other variations of the MOCs, it does not standout as much.
+The designer only needs to improve by adding parts to it and making it look & function better than the original.
+The disadvantage to modification is its tendency to look very similar to other MOCs created by other designers; therefore, compared to other variations of the MOCs, it does not stand out as much.

 The third type of MOC is the alternate build.
 It is somewhat a combination of the first two type; but takes on both their advantages and disadvantages.